 Where to Go

-InterHarmony International Music Festival has been taking place in European and American cities for the past 14 summers, transports the excitement of its European music festivals to New York City for a series of 3 concerts for the fourth season.
-InterHarmony is pleased to announce the the InterHarmony Concert Series in Palm Beach, Florida in 2016.
+InterHarmony International Music Festival has been taking place in European and American cities for the past 15 summers, transports the excitement of its European music festivals to New York City for a series of 3 concerts for the fifth season.
 Come see our concerts in Italy and Germany as well this summer at the InterHarmony International Music Festival!

 Offering educational opportunities and performances for aspiring and established musicians during our summer music festival in Italy and Germany, and our New York Concert Series at Weill Recital Hall at Carnegie Hall.